flaskr/blockchain-developer-bootcamp-final-project/README.md

 * Browser with Metamask extension installed

 ### Contracts
+After checking out the `main` branch of this project:
 1. `yarn install` to install dependencies
 2. `yarn compile` to compile smart contracts
 3. `yarn test` to run unit tests